-The United States offer a number of visa and status adjustment options for you to legalize your situation.
-Avoid being at deportation risk and let Alice Antonovsky help you find the best option for your immigration case.
+The United States offers a number of visa and status adjustment options for you to legalize your situation.
+Avoid being at deportation risk and let Brooklyn Immigration Lawyer, Alice Antonovsky help you find the best option for your immigration case.

 Some illegal immigrants have the option to apply for an Unlawful Presence Waiver.
 This procedure allows them to legalize their status after traveling to an embassy abroad and attending an immigration interview.
 Also a possibility, the special immigrant juvenile status for those who were victims of some kind of abuse or violent circumstances during their childhood.

 Keep in mind that a status adjustment is not only relevant for those who have entered the country illegally.
 It also applies to those who want to change the purpose of their stay.
 For example, an individual who has come as an international student and needs a different visa to accept a job offer.